About the workshop

 The 2024 TRI EMCR Professional Development Workshop will help you understand some of the key issues confronting early and mid-career researchers.
 It includes four key issues: human ethics, clinician-researcher collaboration, social media (and streaming) addiction, and avoiding burnout.

-In the first session, we dive into ‘Human ethic applications'.
+In the first session, we dive into ‘Human ethics applications'.
 Our ethics experts will provide an overview of the application process and share invaluable insights on common mistakes people make.
 They'll also provide tips on multisite studies and the difference between QUT, UQ/Mater and MSH process.

-In the second session we look at ‘clinician-researchers’ - hearing from a successful clinician-rsearcher on their career journey and the panel of clinicians and scientists on what makes a successful scientist-clinician collaboration (just in time for your LINC grant applications).
+In the second session we look at ‘clinician-researchers’ - hearing from a successful clinician-researcher on their career journey and the panel of clinicians and scientists on what makes a successful scientist-clinician collaboration (just in time for your LINC grant applications).

 Following this session, we will hear from neurologist Professor Selena Bartlett on ‘social media addiction and how we can better manage it'